WesternGamer/InstantExit/README.md

 ## How to use

 Just enable the plugin in the Plugins menu and that's it.
 You do not need to do anything with your Visual Studio project.
+You can close Space Engineers normally without terminating it's process in Task Manager.

 ## Plugin Installation
 To use the plugin, please install PluginLoader (https://github.com/austinvaness/PluginLoader).
 After you install PluginLoader successfully, go to the plugins menu from the main menu and select Instant Exit.
 Click Apply and you will be asked to restart the game.
 Click Yes to restart the game and you done!
 Manual Plugin Installation without PluginLoader is not supported!